 4.8.3 Derivative Contracts covered by bilateral netting contracts a.
-When an eligible bilateral netting contract is in place as specified in paragraphs 7 of the Appendix 1, the RC for the set of derivative exposures covered by the contract will be the net replacement cost and the add-on will be ANet as calculated in paragraph 7 (e) of the Appendix 1.
+When an eligible bilateral netting contract is in place as specified in paragraphs 4 of the Appendix 1, the RC for the set of derivative exposures covered by the contract will be the net replacement cost and the add-on will be $A{Net}$ as calculated in paragraph 4 (d) of the Appendix 1.